After starting with hydration gear in 1985, Nathan Sports now dives into performance running apparel.

 And this jacket was just slightly on the roomier side, perfect layering with a light fleece underneath.
 The sleeves were a tad long, but other than that, no complaints.

-My only con: I did wish it had one more pocket, maybe an internal or chest pocket.
+My only con: I did wish it had one more pocket, maybe an internal or chest pocket, when I was running in thermal tights (no pockets).
 Nathan did let us know that it originally designed a few of the jackets with internal pockets.
-But given the plethora of pockets in the short and pant layers, the brand removed that element in the design.
+But given the plethora of pockets in its short and pant layers, the brand removed that element in the design.

 That being said, the zippered hand pockets on the Tour were enough to stash a phone and, when needed, gloves.